Preserving Hope After a Diagnosis of Cancer

 We offer a variety of options to give you peace of mind for child bearing in the future.
 Egg freezing and embryo freezing are available to patients with a cancer diagnosis before chemotherapy or radiation treatment begins.

-It is important to know that the timing of these treatments is determined by your reproductive hormones and that the treatment is generally started at the beginning of the menstrual cycle.
 If cancer is diagnosed and you are interested in discussing future childbearing options, it is important to call your oncologist and Valley’s Fertility Center as soon as possible so that the cancer and fertility preservation treatments can coordinate.
 The fertility preservation treatment takes about two weeks and is usually fit in between your initial diagnostic procedures and your cancer treatment.

 Egg freezing is a breakthrough technology that allows women to freeze and store their eggs until a pregnancy is desired, at which time the eggs are thawed, fertilized and transferred to the uterus as embryos.
 These new developments offer the hope of preserving fertility for a large number of women.